One of the most useful product management insights we’ve heard in a long time comes from a professional poker player. No, seriously. Hear us out.

 The point is, whether you’re a poker player or a product manager, sometimes even the things you’re certain about—your truths—can wear away or change over time.

-Which brings us to the importance of testing.
+This brings us to the importance of testing.

 As a product manager or product owner, you’re probably highly skilled at gathering information.
 We have no doubt you’ve worked hard to build a valuable knowledge base about your customers, your market, your competition, and the current technologies and best practices that allow you to improve your product and your users’ experience.